-It is the Charter School's intent to identify and remove all barriers to the student's success, and the School will explore every possible option to address student attendance issues with the family.
-For any unexcused absence, the Charter School may refer the family to appropriate school-based and/or social service agencies.
+It is GVA's intent to identify and remove all barriers to the student's success, and GVA will explore every possible option to address student attendance issues with the family.
+For any unexcused absence, GVA may refer the family to appropriate school-based and/or social service agencies.

-If a child's attendance does not improve after a SART contract has been developed according to the procedures above, or if the parents fail to attend a required SART meeting, the Charter School shall notify the District's Attorney's office, which then may refer the matter for prosecution through the court system.
+If a student's attendance does not improve after a SART contract has been developed according to the procedures above, or if the parents fail to attend a required SART meeting, GVA shall notify the District's Attorney's office, which then may refer the matter for prosecution through the court system.
 Students 12 years of age and older may be referred to the juvenile court for adjudication.